hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 }
 ```

--> **Note:** The `data.relationships.workspaces` refers to workspaces directly attached to the policy set.
-This key is omitted for policy sets marked as global; in this case, global policy sets are implicitly related to all of the organization's workspaces.
+-> **Note:** The `data.relationships.workspaces` object refers to workspaces directly attached to the policy set.
+This key is omitted for policy sets marked as global, which are implicitly related to all of the organization's workspaces.

 ## Update a Policy Set